craigbarnes/lua-gumbo/doc/api.md

 The following sections list the supported properties and methods, grouped by the DOM interface in which they are specified.

-**Note:** When referring to external DOM documentation, don't forget to translate JavaScript examples to use Lua `object:method()` call syntax.

 Nodes
 -----